-Ghana's EPA's response to the IPEN and BAN findings is disappointing.
+Ghana's EPA's response to the IPEN and the BAN findings is disappointing to say the least.

-It appears that the Government of Ghana is not bothered by scenes such as those in the videos in this article.
+It appears that the Government of Ghana is not bothered by scenes such as those in the video above.
 If not, why have they failed to intervene to protect the city's population from this toxic threat?

-I have visited Agbogbloshie once every two weeks (sometimes more) in the last 11 months, and things are getting worse, as new burning spots seem to be springing up every now and then.
+I have visited Agbogbloshie once every two weeks (sometimes more) for more than a year now, and things are getting worse (not better), as new burning spots seem to be springing up every now and then.

 Activities at Agbogbloshie have rather intensified in the last few months, worsening toxicity concerns.